jakzo/SlzMods/docs/index.md

     public UnityEngine.AudioClip _scoopOff { get; set; }
     public void AttenuateMovementLoop(ref AudioPlayer player, Transform parentTransform, float volume, float pitch);

-    // Not totally sure about the rest of these public bool _forceAiTick { get; set; } // maybe AiTick() debounces and this bypasses that on next call? public LayerMask preyLayers { get; set; } // decides which objects it should try to pick up? public Dictionary<TriggerRefProxy, int> _targetRefCount { get; set; } // map of targets to something? public ulong _activeTargetId { get; set; } // some kind of ID for the current target? public float _targetExtension { get; set; } // how far it should extend downwards to pick up its target? public float _pounceTimer { get; set; } // for timing when to pounce again after missing a pounce? public Il2CppReferenceArray<Collider> _boxCheckResults { get; set; } // what objects are inside the claw? public Transform _boxCheck { get; set; } // the area inside the claw which counts as grabbed? public Transform unloadPoint { get; set; } // where to drop off grabbed objects? public Vector3 _scoopDisplace { get; set; }
+    // === Not totally sure about the rest of these ===
+    // Maybe AiTick() debounces and this bypasses that on next call? public bool _forceAiTick { get; set; }
+    // Decides which objects it should try to pick up? public LayerMask preyLayers { get; set; }
+    // Map of targets to something?
+    public Dictionary<TriggerRefProxy, int> _targetRefCount { get; set; }
+    // Some kind of ID for the current target? public ulong _activeTargetId { get; set; }
+    // How far it should extend downwards to pick up its target? public float _targetExtension { get; set; }
+    // For timing when to pounce again after missing a pounce? public float _pounceTimer { get; set; }
+    // What objects are inside the claw? public Il2CppReferenceArray<Collider> _boxCheckResults { get; set; }
+    // The area inside the claw which counts as grabbed? public Transform _boxCheck { get; set; }
+    // Where to drop off grabbed objects? public Transform unloadPoint { get; set; }
+    // ?
+    public Vector3 _scoopDisplace { get; set; }
+    // ?
     public Il2CppReferenceArray<GameObject> _scoopObjects { get; set; }
-    public void Awake();
+    // ?
     public void CheckTarget();
+    // Stops moving?
-    public void ClearPath(); // navigation?
+    public void ClearPath();
+    // Move to somewhere?
-    public void SetPath(Vector3 target); // navigation?
+    public void SetPath(Vector3 target);
-    public void SetScoopXzDrives(float spring, float damper); // how "diagonal" the claw is as it extends? public void TriggerStateChange(TriggerRefProxy trp, bool enter = true);
+    // How "diagonal" the claw is as it extends? public void SetScoopXzDrives(float spring, float damper);
+    // ?
-    public void Update();
+    public void TriggerStateChange(TriggerRefProxy trp, bool enter = true);

-    // The different possible states
+    // === Different possible states ===
     public enum MentalState
     {
         Rest = 0,